simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 Fault tolerance is a critical aspect of RAID, ensuring that data remains accessible even in the event of hardware failures.
 RAID provides redundancy by distributing data across multiple drives, allowing for the recovery of lost data if one or more drives fail.

 * RAID levels such as RAID 1, RAID 5, and RAID 6 offer fault tolerance by using mirroring, distributed parity, and dual parity techniques respectively.
-* Mirroring, also known as RAID 1, creates an exact copy of data on two or more drives, providing redundancy and allowing for seamless data recovery in case of a drive failure.
+* Mirroring, also known as RAID 1, creates an exact copy of data on two or more drives, providing redundancy and allowing for smooth data recovery in case of a drive failure.
 * Distributed parity, used in RAID 5, distributes parity information across all drives in the array, allowing for the reconstruction of data if a single drive fails.
 * RAID 6 goes a step further by using dual parity, which allows for the recovery of data even if two drives fail simultaneously.